-- Theoretical evaluation: study some theoretical properties of a method/model with some explicit mathematical proofs. - Learning rate? - How many training instances are enough? - □ What is the expected accuracy of prediction? - Noise-resistance? ... - Experimental evaluation: observe the performance of a method in practical situations, using some datasets and a performance measure.
-Then make a summary from those experiments. - We will discuss experimental evaluation in this lecture.
+- Theoretical evaluation: study some theoretical properties of a method/model with some explicit mathematical proofs. - Learning rate? - How many training instances are enough? - □ What is the expected accuracy of prediction? - □ Noise-resistance? ... - Experimental evaluation: observe the performance of a method in practical situations, using some datasets and a performance measure.
+Then make a summary from those experiments.